run_style style args

 The verlet/split style is also a velocity-Verlet integrator, but it splits the force calculation within each timestep over 2 partitions of processors.
 See Section 2.7 for an explanation of the -partition command-line switch.

 Specifically, this style performs all computation except the kspace_style portion of the force field on the 1st partition.
-This include the pair style, bond style, neighbor list building, fixes including time intergration, and output.
+This include the pair style, bond style, neighbor list building, fixes including time integration, and output.
 The kspace_style portion of the calculation is performed on the 2nd partition.

 This is most useful for the PPPM kspace_style when its performance on a large number of processors degrades due to the cost of communication in its 3d FFTs.
 In this scenario, splitting your P total processors into 2 subsets of processors, P1 in the 1st partition and P2 in the 2nd partition, can enable your simulation to run faster.
 This is because the long-range forces in PPPM can be calculated at the same time as pair-wise and bonded forces are being calculated, and the FFTs can actually speed up when running on fewer processors.